What is your class size? 38 (range in class size nationally for optometry is “28-169”)

 What part or parts of the application do you place the most emphasis on?
 All parts contribute to the admission committee's ability to evaluate the applicant's clinical and academic potential.
 The committee balances the strength of the applicants overall GPA, Pre-Opt GPA and OAT results with the qualitative merit of the letters of recommendation, the applicants letter of intent and the applicant's communication and discussion skills as demonstrated during the Admissions interview.

 What advice do you normally give students to strengthen their applications if they do not get accepted?
-Make an appointment with an MCO Pre-Optometry advisor (call Colleen Olson at 231-591-3703) to evaluate strengths and concerns, and discuss your potential for admission in the future
+Make an appointment with an MCO Pre-Optometry advisor (call Amy Parks at 231-591-3703) to evaluate strengths and concerns, and discuss your potential for admission in the future

 Will a positive response to the misconduct disclosure questions on the application automatically result in denial of my application?
 No; however, if you answer yes to a misconduct or disclosure question on the OptomCAS MCO application, you will need to provide an explanation.